tornicke/weather-dashboard/README.md

 <h2>Grading Requirements</h2>
 <p>Technical Acceptance Criteria:</p>
-<li>Satisfies all of the basic acceptance criteria and uses the OpenWeather API to retrieve weather data and uses localStorage to store persistent data</li>
+<ul>Satisfies all of the basic acceptance criteria and uses the OpenWeather API to retrieve weather data and uses localStorage to store persistent data</ul>
 <li>Application deployed at live URL,</li>
 <li>Application loads with no errors,</li>
 <li>Application GitHub URL submitted,</li>